 Some companies have even started creating AI pets!
 Companies like Aibo and Moflin develop AI pets that mimic the behavior of real pets without the challenges that can come with caring for a real pet.
 These AI pets learn from their environments and owners to develop unique personalities and provide comfort and companionship to children and adults.
 Studies have also found that AI pets and social robots have led to positive impacts in providing comfort, improving social skills, and overall improving the mood of their owners.

 Artificial intelligence is already a part of so many apps, websites, and devices that we use everyday, and the application of AI continues to expand.
-You can start learning how to develop AI apps and systems in one of our live online Artificial Intelligence for Kids classes, where you can learn how AI systems work and create AI programs using Python - all with the help of an expert.
-Get started with our free event.
+Your child can start learning how to develop AI apps and systems in live online artificial intelligence classes led live by an expert instructor.
+They can even earn a certificate!
+Begin with a free AI Explorers event.

 Written by Jamila Cocchiola who has always been fascinated with technology and its impact on the world.
 The technologies that emerged while she was in high school showed her all the ways software could be used to connect people, so she learned how to code so she could make her own!
 She went on to make a career out of developing software and apps before deciding to become a teacher to help students see the importance, benefits, and fun of computer science.